 It's frustrating for someone that is deaf or has a hearing loss to have a normal conversation.
 Frustrating for people who are talking to them too.

-I can't hear over the phone without a special, super loud phone.
+I can't hear over the phone very well.
 It's hard to stay focused on any phone conversation.
-I'd have to turn the volume up on every phone to barely hear someone talking to me.
+I have to turn the volume all the way up.

-Background noise is a major annoyance.
-If there was any, that is all I can hear.
+Background noise is a significant annoyance.
+If there is any, that is all I can hear.